Using the Data API for Aurora Serverless v1 - Amazon Aurora

 You can use the standard endpoint (rds-data.region.amazonaws.com) or one of the VPC-specific endpoints to call the Data API within the Amazon VPC.
 The standard Data API endpoint automatically routes to the Amazon VPC endpoint.
 This routing occurs because the Private DNS hostname was enabled when the Amazon VPC endpoint was created.

-When you use an Amazon VPC endpoint in a Data API call, all traffic between your application and the Data API remains in the Amazon VPCs that contain them.
+When you use an Amazon VPC endpoint in a Data API call, all traffic between your application and Data API remains in the Amazon VPCs that contain them.
 You can use an Amazon VPC endpoint for any type of Data API call.
-For information about calling the Data API, see Calling the Data API.
+For information about calling Data API, see Calling RDS Data API.

-With the Data API enabled on your Aurora Serverless v1 DB cluster, you can run SQL statements on the Aurora DB cluster by using the Data API or the AWS CLI.
-The Data API supports the programming languages supported by the AWS SDKs.
+With RDS Data API (Data API) enabled on your Aurora DB cluster, you can run SQL statements on the Aurora DB cluster by using Data API or the AWS CLI.
+Data API supports the programming languages supported by the AWS SDKs.
 For more information, see Tools to build on AWS.

 Data API operation